A New Bayesian Test to test for the Intractability-Countering Hypothesis: Introduction

+This new test involves generating data from the model in which the null is true.
+Though in principle, it is possible to compare the marginalised posterior of the model parameter given measured data to that given generated data, a ratio of these posteriors may confound the comparison of supports in two differently sized data sets for respective nulls, with model parameters of different dimensionalities.
+Such describes the galactic application discussed above.
+In such applications, support in a data for a null is given by the probability of the null conditional on the data, which in turn is the posterior of the model parameter marginalised over those parameter values that are more or equally consistent with the measured data, than is minimally achieved given the data that is generated when the null is true.

 The paper is organised as follows.
-Section~\ref{sec:application} discusses the application, in the context of which the new test is introduced.
-The formulation of a phase space $pdf$ as an isotropic scalar-valued function of the velocity and location vectors of a galactic particle, is discussed in Section~\ref{sec:isotropy}.
-The details of the Bayesian estimation of the unknown parameters of the galaxy, is discussed in Section~\ref{sec:chassis}.
-The estimated functions of a real galaxy are presented in Section~\ref{sec:bayesianlearning}.
-The null hypotheses that we test are motivated in Section~\ref{sec:testing}.
-In Section~\ref{sec:priors}, we discuss the availability of priors on the unknown functions in the relevant literature and how this affects the testing.
-Thereafter, shortcomings of the Bayes factor computations in the context of this application are delineated in Section~\ref{sec:shortcomings}.
-In Section~\ref{sec:outline}, the outline of the new test is presented; in particular, Section~\ref{sec:implementation} is devoted to a detailed discussion about the implementation of this new methodology.
-The test is illustrated on simulated data in Section~\ref{sec:simulated} and on real data in Section~\ref{sec:RESULTS}.
+Section~\ref{sec:application} discusses the general background to the estimation of the unknown model parameter vector and its specific formulation in the context of the application undertaken in this work.
+Section~\ref{sec:null} clarifies the formulation of the null as the assertion that the state space that the data variable lives in, is isotropic.
+In this same section we discuss the vagaries of an intractable alternative that the null is nested within and motivate the need for a new test, which is introduced in Section~\ref{sec:new}.
+Differences between this new test and FBST are discussed in Section~\ref{sec:diffs}.
+An empirical illustration of this test on the well-known O-ring data is presented in Section~\ref{sec:oring}.
+The implementation of this new test in the context of our galactic application is discussed in Section~\ref{sec:implementation}.
+Such implementation is illustrated on simulated and real data.
+The work with the simulated data is presented in Section~\ref{sec:simulated} while the application to the data of a real galaxy is included in Section~\ref{sec:RESULTS}.
 The paper is concluded with a discourse on the implications of the results, in Section~\ref{sec:discussions}.